mnb1101/c-toxcore/docs/DHT-Group-Chats.md

 ## Group types

 Groups can have two types: private and public.
-The type can be set on creation, and may also be toggled by the group founder at any point after creation. (_Note: password protection is completely independent of the group type_)
+The type can be set on creation, and may also be toggled by the group founder at any point after creation. (_Note: password protection is independent of the group type_)

 <a name="Public" />